tarmiste/lfs8.3-live-kit/LFSLIVE.README.BUILDER.md

-OVERVIEW:
+# BUILDING THE LIVE CD

+##OVERVIEW:

    Building a live image consists of the following steps.
-All of these steps are done as non-root user (with sudo priveleges)::
+All of the live CD build steps are done as non-root user (with sudo priveleges)::

    0) Obtain the lfs8.3-live-kit.
 (Git clone it or download and unzip the zip file)